Sandy Ground, Saint Martin

 Sandy Ground (Sol Sableux) is a coastal community on the French side of the Caribbean island of Saint Martin/Saint Maarten.

 Sandy Ground is known for its luxury hotels, nature, and beaches.

 Geography

 It is located on the west coast in the direction of the Lowlands and the Princess Juliana International Airport.

 Hurricane Irma

-Sandy Ground sustained heavy damage to its infrastructure.
+Sandy Ground sustained heavy damage to its infrastructure from Hurricane Irma.
 This Category 5 hurricane made landfall on the island in September 2017, causing $156 million in damage and killing 15 people.